logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/redshift.md

 - **Authentication method:** There are two options available for authenticating with the Redshift cluster.
 The first option is to configure a username and a password.
 The second option is to configure an IAM role.
 With IAM roles, Jobs or notebooks launched on Hopsworks do not need to explicitly authenticate with Redshift, as the HSFS library will transparently use the IAM role to acquire a temporary credential to authenticate the specified user.
 Read more about IAM roles in our [AWS credentials passthrough guide](../../../../admin/roleChaining.md).
 Note, the option `Instance Role` allows the user to save the connector.
-  However, this option does not yet support to read from the connector.
+  However, this option does not yet support reading from the connector.

 ## Creation in the UI
 ### Step 1: Set up new storage connector